BfShaik/waftest/README.md

 - OCI config file at `~/.oci/config` with appropriate permissions.
 - OCI Python SDK installed.

+## Setup

+1. Update `NETWORK_ADDRESS_LIST_OCID` in `WafTest.py` with your actual Network Address List OCID.
+2. Update `compartment_ocid` in `main` with your actual compartment OCID.

 ## Usage

 1. Clone the repository.
+2. Update the OCID values as mentioned in Setup.
-2. Ensure your OCI setup is correct.
+3. Ensure your OCI setup is correct.
-3. Run the script: `python WafTest.py`
+4. Run the script: `python WafTest.py`
-4. The hardcoded Network Address List will be updated with fresh blacklisted IPs.
+5. The specified Network Address List will be updated with fresh blacklisted IPs.

 ## Configuration